CommsNext@Tech

 12:30 p.m. - 1:30 p.m.

-Grab a seat in the John Lewis Student center and network with a new or old colleagues before the afternoon sessions.
+Grab a seat in the Ehmer Theater or the surrounding areas of the John Lewis Student Center and network with new or old colleagues before the afternoon sessions.

 Bonus Afternoon Track Schedule: Photography and Video Tools